PsySecGroup/threaded-sqlite-write/README.md

 - `yarn watch`: Watches for changes for TypeScript files, builds the source on a change, then runs [`dist/index.js`](dist/index.js) (Every other system)
 - `yarn test`: Runs tests.

+## Research

+* Order of records is not guuarenteed.
+It is important to have an accurate createdAt timestamp for your records for meaningful useful sorting.
+* Find a way to convert JSON to insert statements quickly.